dhemery/DHE-Modules/modules/stage.md

 then more slowly at the end.

-Rotating the CURVE knob further from the center in either direction increases the curvature of the stage.
+Rotating the CURVE knob further from the center in either direction increases the curvature of the envelope stage.
 At extreme rotations,
 the curvature is severe.

-After its stage ends,
+After its envelope stage ends,
-the module continues to emit the voltage of the LEVEL knob.
+Stage continues to emit the voltage of the LEVEL knob.

-### Coordinating a Chain of Stages
+## Combining Stages to Generate Multi-Stage Envelopes

 Four of the ports
 coordinate control in a chain of Stage modules.